 Remission of sins’, ‘light’, and “darkness and the shadow of death” are very reminiscent of writings appearing in the Dead Sea Scrolls.
 These themes also reflect within Jesus’ ministry.

 John stands in the middle, pointing to both the past and the future.
-He does not replicate the message of his Qumran Essene brothers, who were legalists; John’s water baptismal only requires confession.
-His message is given outdoors; all may attend, even those deemed unworthy.
-The trickling water across the forehead represents a clean start and a commitment to obtain a new framework for thinking—Messiah is near and all of us must become prepared.
+He does not replicate the message of his Qumran Essene brothers, who were legalists, but seems to spring from a message not yet imparted to the people.
+John’s water baptism only requires confession.
+The trickling water across the forehead represents a clean start and a commitment to obtain a new framework for thinking, not so much the message of further obedience to the law.
 John’s water baptismal holds the place of the anointing with the Holy Spirit, which the Messiah will later bring.
+Messiah is near and all of us must become prepared.

 John and Jesus both referred primarily to sin which concerned the inner man, even unto a person’s thoughts.
 Unfolding from within becomes the mystic calling, the need for spiritual rebirth.
 These two qualities most closely deal with John and Jesus’s ministries and clearly reflect the teaching of the Way.

 John speaks of the impending axe put to the root of trees which do not bear fruit.
 He refers to the “brood of vipers,” the Sadducees and Pharisees.
 John speaks of ‘preparing the way of the Lord’, and not relying for salvation on the fact that you are a ‘child of Abraham’; ‘Child of Abraham’ becomes the message of the past.
 Being a Jew in and of itself is no longer enough.
 He breaks down group consciousness and group identity.
 He breaks down the very system of legality created by the lawyers.
 Each man and woman must now choose individually.